 Overview

-MCP defines two standard transports: stdio and HTTP with Server-Sent Events.
+MCP defines two standard transports: stdio and Streamable HTTP.
 The choice is not cosmetic. stdio is the default for local servers and eliminates network configuration entirely.
-HTTP/SSE is required for remote servers, shared services, and multi-tenant deployments.
+Streamable HTTP is required for remote servers, shared services, and multi-tenant deployments.
 Each transport has distinct lifecycle semantics, reconnection behavior, and security posture.
 Picking the wrong one adds operational overhead without benefit.
-See mcp-protocol for how JSON-RPC messages ride on top of these transports.
+The older HTTP+SSE transport (two endpoints: a long-lived SSE channel plus a separate POST endpoint) was deprecated in spec revision 2025-03-26 and is retained only for backwards compatibility; new servers use Streamable HTTP.
+See mcp-streamable-http for the single-endpoint design and mcp-protocol for how JSON-RPC messages ride on top of these transports.

 Use stdio for local servers; it is the simplest deployment